Anguilla began accepting applications for entry from visitors wishing to travel to the island on August 21, 2020.

 The Dominican Republic has established a curfew, which began on Tuesday, July 21, as a result of increasing COVID-19 cases.
 The curfew will last for 20 days.
 In addition, the president of the Dominican Republic declared a 45-day State of Emergency from July 20, 2020.

 On.
 July 15 Grenada reopened for tourism to other Caribbean countries.
-On August 1, it will reopen to visitors from the United States.
+On August 1, it reopened to visitors from the United States.

 All travelers must complete, sign and submit a health declaration form and download and register on Grenada’s contact tracing app.